 Under state law, the District may deposit funds within a fiscal agent bank organized under the laws of the State of Louisiana, the laws of any other state in the Union, or the laws of the United States.
 The District may invest in certificates and time deposits of state banks organized under Louisiana law and national banks having principal offices in Louisiana.
-At June 30, 2020, the District has interest-bearing deposits (book balances) totaling \$691,489.
+At June 30, 2020, the District had deposits (book balances) totaling \$511,983 as follows: